Freelance Writing Niches: Do You Have to Niche Down?

 There are tons of freelancers out there who are generalists.

-For a lot of people who are generalists, the thing they really like about it is they don’t need to focus on any type of industry.
+And yes, people can make entire careers out of being generalists.
+The thing they really like about it is they don’t need to focus on any type of industry.
 They can write about modern cat furniture one week (yea that’s a thing) and retirement the next.

 Most generalists also have one killer skill set: they are awesome at research.
 So if you’re someone who loves learning tons of new information quickly, being a generalist might fit in with your interests.